-- The school has appointed the Designated Safeguarding Lead for each site as an appropriate member of the leadership team and the online safety lead. - The Goldwyn School online safety policy has been written by the school, involving staff, students and parents/carers, building on the Kent County Council (KCC) online safety policy template, with specialist advice and input as required - The school e-safety Policy has been agreed by the Leadership Group and approved by governors and other stakeholders. - The school has appointed a member of the Governing Body to take lead responsibility for online safety (e-Safety). - The online safety (e-Safety) Policy and its implementation will be reviewed by the school at least annually or sooner if required (in exceptional circumstances).
+- The school has appointed the Designated Safeguarding Lead for each site as an appropriate member of the leadership team and the online safety lead. - Goldwyn recognises that all members of the community have important roles and responsibilities to play with regards to online safety. - The Goldwyn School online safety policy has been written by the school, involving views of staff, students and parents/carers, building on the Kent County Council (KCC) online safety policy template, with specialist advice and input as required. - The school e-safety Policy has been agreed by the Leadership Group and approved by governors and other stakeholders. - The school has appointed a member of the Governing Body to take lead responsibility for online safety (e-Safety). - The online safety (e-Safety) Policy and its implementation will be reviewed by the school at least annually or sooner if required (in exceptional circumstances). - The policy will also be revised following any national or local policy requirements, any child protection changes or changes to the technical infrastructure. - We will ensure that we regularly monitor internet use and evaluate online safety mechanisms to ensure that this policy is consistently applied. - To ensure they have oversight on online safety, the Principal will be informed of online safety concerns, as appropriate. - Any issues identified will be incorporated into the school's action planning.

-Goldwyn Ashford School DSL is Nic Petri Goldwyn Brook school DSL is Sarah Miller Goldwyn Plus DSL is Chrissie Drew Goldwyn College DSL is Steve Badder
+Goldwyn Ashford School DSL is Nic Petri Goldwyn Brook School DSL is Sarah Miller Goldwyn Plus DSL is Chrissie Drew Goldwyn College DSL is Steve Badder